daidensacha/shop-for-buddhas/documentation/testing.md

 - [x] When I click on the icon, the quick view modal cart opens showing the cart contents.
 ---
 #### Modal Quickview Cart
+- [x] I click the header cart icon and the modal cart opens from the right.
+- [x] The cart displays the cart contents, a thumbnail, item quantity, and subtotal.
+- [x] I change the quantity and click the update icon link.
+The cart subtotal and total changes to reflect the new quantity.
+- [x] I click on the delete item icon and the item is deleted from the cart.
+- [x] I click on the View Cart button and am redirected to the cart page.
+- [x] I click on the Continue to Checkout button and am redirected to the checkout page.
+- [x] I click the close icon in the top right of the cart modal and the modal closes.
+- [x] I click anywhere outside of the cart modal and the modal closes.
 ---
 ### Jumbotron
 The Jumbotron is the main feature of the landing page.
 It is full screen with a repeating dark background image, and a buddha image positioned to the right of the screen.
 In the center of the page is some text, with a "Shop Now" button.